Red Fleet State Park

 Red Fleet Reservoir from the north

 Red Fleet State Park is centered around some ancient dinosaur tracks that just happen to be close to Red Fleet Reservoir.
-Red Fleet is named for a Navajo sandstone outcropping that resembles a fleet of ships just north of the reservoir's edge.
+Red Fleet is named for a Navajo sandstone outcropping just north of the reservoir's edge that resembles a fleet of ships.
+You can see it in the photo above, obscuring part of the reservoir.

 Never mind the oil and gas exploration happening in the area, Vernal is in the heart of dinosaur bone and track country.
 Red Fleet State Park is a great place to fish, picnic or camp in the middle of that, just to the north of Vernal off the Flaming Gorge-Uintas Scenic Byway.